00-YusraKhan/Ai266-spring22/README.md

 #### Q2.
 Why do you think we study AI in BSCS?
 ##### Mufreah Aqeel
+Basic understanding will be needed if you wand to step in this industry.
 ##### Yusra Khan
 ##### Sumbul Shabbir
 ##### Namish Ali